Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 #### Teller?
+went to the city, actual name is Ian Libra.
+He's currently present someplace in the city, the Hunter tribe will tell the party that Teller went to the city to gather some specific information based on the direction of their spiritual leader.
+- he's in te

 after speaking to the final NPC, Bleeder will tell them that their spiritual leader wishes to speak with the party.